mathgladiator/adama-lang/reference/src/reference/api.md

 | identity | String | A private token used to authenticate to Adama. |

 ## Method: DocumentAuthorizeDomain
-Authorize a username and password against a document.
+Authorize a username and password against a document via a domain

 ### Parameters
 | name | required | type | documentation |